tarantool/testcontainers-java-tarantool/README.md

     private static final TarantoolCartridgeContainer container =
         // Pass the classpath-relative paths of the instances configuration and topology script files new TarantoolCartridgeContainer("cartridge/instances.yml", "cartridge/topology.lua")
-            // Point out the classpath-relative directory where the application files reside .withDirectoryBinding("cartridge")
-            .withRouterHost("localhost") // Optional, "localhost" is default
+            // Tarantool URI, optional.
+Default is "localhost" .withRouterHost("localhost")
+            // Binary port, optional.
+Default is 3301 .withRouterPort(3301)
-            .withRouterPort(3301) // Binary port, optional, 3301 is default
+            // Cartridge HTTP API port, optional, 8081 is default .withAPIPort(8801)
-            .withAPIPort(8801) // Cartridge HTTP API port, optional, 8081 is default .withRouterUsername("admin") // Specify the actual username, default is "admin" .withRouterPassword("testapp-cluster-cookie") // Specify the actual password, see the "cluster_cookie" parameter
+            // Specify the actual username, default is "admin" .withRouterUsername("admin")
+            // Specify the actual password, see the "cluster_cookie" parameter
             // in the cartridge.cfg({...}) call in your application.
-                                                          // Usually it can be found in the init.lua module .withReuse(true); // allows to reuse the container build once for faster testing
+            // Usually it can be found in the init.lua module .withRouterPassword("secret-cluster-cookie")
+            // allows to reuse the container build once for faster testing .withReuse(true);

     // Use the created container in tests public void testFoo() {